Star Wars Galaxy's Edge: Everything We Know About Walt Disney World's New Land

 Star Wars' existence in Disney theme parks actually pre-dates the company's purchase of Lucasfilm, but everybody knew it was only a matter of time once the purchase happened before Star Wars' presence saw a massive increase in Anaheim and Orlando.
 That is set to happen later this year when Walt Disney World in Florida, and also Disneyland in California, see a major upgrade in the form of a new land called Star Wars: Galaxy's Edge.

-While we won't get to really see or truly experience Star Wars Galaxy's Edge until the land opens next year, there's still a lot that has been revealed about the new area and what it will contain.
+While we won't get to really see or truly experience Star Wars Galaxy's Edge until the land opens later this year, there's still a lot that has been revealed about the new area and what it will contain.
 Here's everything that we know about the newest part of the Disney parks.

 When Star Wars Galaxy's Edge Will Open

 Originally, Walt Disney World had been given a window of Late Fall 2019 for the opening of Star Wars; Galaxy's Edge with Disneyland set to open in the summer of the same year.
 This meant a lot of people were surprised when the actual opening dates were revealed as Disneyland was announced to see the land open May 31 with Walt Disney World following on August 29.